macvogelsang/pd-options/README.md

 # Playdate Portable Options
 [![Toybox Powered](https://img.shields.io/badge/toybox.py-powered-orange)](https://toyboxpy.io)

 A simple to use and portable options class for the Playdate Lua SDK.
+It has no dependencies outside the Corelibs and the UI design is based on the Playdate system menu.

 ![Screenshot of options menu](more-examples/screen.png)
 ![Demo gif of options menu](more-examples/demo.gif)